 Something else I have heard over and over again in retreat settings with girls in high school and college: most regret their first intercourse experience, and wish it had been different.
 It was usually a hook-up kind of experience.
-The other thing that girls tell me is that predictably after a hook-up, most guys stops calling them or paying attention to them unless they are partying and he wants some more fun in the sack.
+Girls also tell me that predictably after a hook-up, most guys stop calling them or paying attention to them unless they are partying and he wants some more fun in the sack.
 It seemed okay at the time, but in retrospect, they wish it had been with someone they really loved; someone they had been in a more intimate relationship with.

-So even though it is 2013 and we are way past the sexual revolution days, I believe that sex still has emotional ties for girls.
-Most girls still want it to mean more than just a random, instantaneous discharge.
+So even though it is 2019 and we are way past the sexual revolution days, I believe that sex still has emotional ties for many girls.
+Most girls still want it to mean more than just a random, instantaneous romp.
 All the more reason for them to get really clear about what they want before they ever go to a party or get into the proverbial backseat with a guy.

-One of my camp counselors years ago told me an insightful story that might make sense of all of this hook-up business.
+Years ago, one of my camp counselors told me an insightful story that might make sense of all of this hook-up business.
 She had been drunk at a party in high school, and a guy forced himself on her and they had sex.
-Like many girls, she never reported it, but carried a lot of pain with her about it.
+Like many girls, she never reported it, but carried a lot of pain with her because of it.
 When she was in college, she dated a guy for 2 years before they decided together to have sex.
 What she told me next has never left me.